NikaAb/VDJ_Logo/README.md

 --alignments takes the CloneName_selected_seq_uniq.aln.fa file and --germline takes CloneName_germline.fasta, for more details please check the biologo.py file.

-To be asked from Juliana or Lucile: how do we use the CloneName_region.txt file in the current version of VDJ_Logo?
+If you want to generate the logo for a segment of the alignment (for instance the CDR3 or the V gene, etc) you can use the position information in the CloneName_region.txt file and run the command with the corresponding -start and -length option.

 To run the test, please use the folowing command :
 ```